fomar123/Automation-with-Python/README.md

 # Project: EC2 Snapshots Cleanup using Python Script

 ##### This project aims to automate the cleanup of EC2 snapshots using a Python script.
-The project workflow is outlined below:

 ##### Step 1: Preparation - Create EC2 Instances with Environment Tags:
 - Launch two EC2 instances and assign environment tags to differentiate between them.